-a disability;" (2) that the plaintiff was "excluded from participation in or . . . denied the benefits of the services, programs, or activities of a public entity" or otherwise "discriminated [against] by such entity;" (3) "by reason of such disability."39
+establish: (1) that the plaintiff is a "qualified individual with a disability;" (2) that the plaintiff was "excluded from participation in or . . . denied the benefits of the services, programs, or activities of a public entity" or otherwise "discriminated [against] by such entity;" (3) "by reason of such disability."

 Federal claims over website and app accessibility may be joined with state law causes of action.
-Thus, for example, suits have been brought under California's Unruh Civil Rights Act40 and California's Disabled Persons Act (DPA).41
+Thus, for example, suits have been brought under California's Unruh Civil Rights Act and California's Disabled Persons Act (DPA).